 “With Governor Cuomo’s leadership, New York has raced to the forefront of clean energy development.
 And we’re going to do our part to make sure New York stays on the leading edge, from port infrastructure that can make us a manufacturing staging port for the offshore wind industry to the installation of solar retrofits on public schools.
 There’s a lot more we need to do to grow New York’s clean energy economy and take on the dual crises of climate change and inequality.”
 Gary LaBarbera, President, Building and Construction Trades Council of Greater New York

-As New York State moves toward its renewable energy goals, there is a once-in-a-generation opportunity to ensure that the path to low-carbon future results in good jobs that provide family-sustaining wages and benefits for communities across the state.
+As New York State moves toward its renewable energy goals, we have a once-in-a-generation opportunity to ensure that the path to a low-carbon future results in good jobs that provide family-sustaining wages and benefits for communities across the state.

 We will talk about the ways that climate change and inequality are inextricably linked, dig into the once-in-a-generation opportunity to create good family-sustaining jobs by developing the renewable energy sector, and engage in a holistic discussion about just transition for workers in fossil fuel industries and their communities.

 At a time that calls for public investment on a scale not seen since the Great Depression, let’s invest in the clean energy economy of the future, assure that the new clean energy jobs hire union workers, take climate action at a scale science demands and address the crisis of extreme inequality.

 Climate Jobs National Resource Center, launched in 2020, helps unions across the U.S. form their own state-based Climate Jobs coalitions.
 CJNRC provides strategic and technical support to state-led coalitions to develop action plans specific to their states to create good, clean jobs, organize union members around the plan, and advocate for its implementation.
 Specific support on how to engage and educate community leaders, labor leaders, and members, business leaders, and elected officials is also available.